Turnspit dog

 The turnspit dog is an extinct short-legged, long-bodied dog bred to run on a wheel, called a turnspit or dog wheel, to turn meat.
 It is mentioned in Of English Dogs in 1576 under the name "Turnespete".
 William Bingley's Memoirs of British Quadrupeds (1809) also talks of a dog employed to help chefs and cooks.
-It is also known as the Kitchen Dog, the Cooking Dog, the Underdog and the Vernepator.
+It is also known as the Kitchen Dog, the Cooking Dog, the Wheeling Dog, or the Underdog.
 In Linnaeus's 18th-century classification of dogs it is listed as Canis vertigus (also used as Latin name for the Dachshund).
 The breed was lost, since it was considered to be such a lowly and common dog that no record was effectively kept of it.
-Some sources consider the Turnspit dog a kind of Glen of Imaal Terrier, while others make it a relative of the Welsh Corgi.
+Some sources consider the turnspit dog a kind of Glen of Imaal Terrier, while others make it a relative of the Welsh Corgi.

+With advancements in kitchen technology, the need for turnspit dogs declined.
+Over time, they were no longer bred for their specific function, and their numbers dwindled, eventually leading to their extinction.

 A preserved example of a turnspit dog is displayed at Abergavenny Museum in Abergavenny, Wales.

 Work

-The Vernepator Cur was bred to run on a wheel in order to turn meat so it would cook evenly.
+The turnspit dog was bred to run on a wheel in order to turn meat so it would cook evenly.
 Due to the strenuous nature of the work, a pair of dogs would often be worked in shifts.
 According to John George Wood in The Illustrated Natural History (Mammalia) (1853):

 The dogs were also taken to church to serve as foot warmers.
 One story says that during service at a church in Bath, the Bishop of Gloucester gave a sermon and uttered the line "It was then that Ezekiel saw the wheel...".
 At the mention of the word "wheel" several turnspit dogs, who had been brought to church as foot warmers, ran for the door.

 Queen Victoria kept retired turnspit dogs as pets.